-When I was strapped, fastened, clipped, clasped and secured in my seat my adrenalin was, literally, sky high.
+When I was strapped, fastened, clipped, clasped and secured in my seat my adrenalin was, literally, sky-high.
 I was so scared I wouldn’t remember the commands we had been told: tug on one rope to slow you down if the person at the end of the line waves a flag as a warning; pull both ropes to ‘release’ you should you come to a stop; always lean back; keep your legs splayed in the air at all times.
 Did it have to be this difficult?
-Would I remember any of this is anything happened while hundreds of metres up high, hanging in the air?
+Would I remember any of this if anything happened while hundreds of metres up high, hanging in the air?

 It was breathtaking and terrifying at the same time.
-My heart was racing but my face was smiling as I was propelled through the air in the direction of the magnificent mountain peaks which formed a stunning wall in front of me, and later soaring over the beautiful Seti River.
+My heart was racing but my face was smiling as I was propelled through the air in the direction of the magnificent mountain peaks which formed a stunning wall in front of me, and soared over the beautiful Seti River.
 It was absolutely exhilarating.

 So exhilarating that I wished the zipline was LONGER.